youngd24/BCoin2024/README.md

 C1 - 10uF - 0805 size

 DigiKey has a great tool to calculate the values [here](https://www.digikey.com/en/resources/conversion-calculators/conversion-calculator-555-timer), just be sure to select the "astable" one.
 Order some options from them, break out the soldering iron and hack it up!

+## Modifying it

+Feel free to change whatever you'd like in the design, circuit or PCB.
+Make sure you run the ERC against the schematic as well as the DRC against the PCB, this will help catch any basic errors you may have introduced.
+Once you're ready use [these instructions](https://www.pcbway.com/blog/help_center/How_to_Generate_Gerber_and_Drill_Files_in_KiCad_7_0_ab0d12bb.html) to generate the Gerber and drill files needed for manufacturing.